vbgroot/REVITAPPS/README.md

 # REVITAPPS
-This repository is for absolute beginners to create new features, tools and macro for Revit software
+This repository will serve as a headsup for begginers to create new plugins for Revit software.